jamie-brannan/hundred-days-swift/15__consolidationV/d050__notes.md

 ## :three: [Challenge](https://www.hackingwithswift.com/guide/5/3/challenge)

->Your challenge is to put two different projects into one: **I’d like you to let users take photos of things that interest them, add captions to them, then show those photos in a table view.** Tapping the caption should show the picture in a new view controller, like we did with project 1.
+>Your challenge is to put two different projects into one: **I’d like you to let users take photos of things that interest them, add captions to them, then show those photos in a table view.**
+>
+>Tapping the caption should show the picture in a new view controller, like we did with project 1.
 So, your finished project needs to use elements from both project 1 and project 12, which should give you ample chance to practice.
 >
 >This will require you to use the `picker.sourceType = .camera` setting for your image picker controller, create a custom type that stores a filename and a caption, then show the list of saved pictures in a table view.
 Remember: using the camera is only possible on a physical device.
 >
->It might sound counter-intuitive, but trust me: one of the best ways to learn things deeply is to learn them, forget them, then learn them again.
-So, don’t be worried if there are some things you don’t recall straight away: straining your brain for them, or perhaps re-reading an older chapter just briefly, is a great way to help your iOS knowledge sink in a bit more.
+>It might sound counter-intuitive, but trust me: one of the best ways to learn things deeply is to learn them, forget them, then learn them again. _So, don’t be worried if there are some things you don’t recall straight away_: straining your brain for them, or perhaps re-reading an older chapter just briefly, is a great way to help your iOS knowledge sink in a bit more.
 >
 >Here are some hints in case you hit problems:
 >
 >* You’ll need to make `ViewController` build on `UITableViewController` rather than just `UIViewController`.

->
+:thinking: Is there much difference?

 >* Just like in project 10, you should create a custom type that stores an image filename and a caption string, then use either `Codable` or `NSCoding` to load and save that.
 >
 >* Use a `UIAlertController` to get the user’s caption for their image – a single text field is enough.
 >
 >* You’ll need to design your detail view controller using Interface Builder, then call `instantiateViewController` to load it when a table view row is tapped.

+:construction: This seems to be pretty free form!

+So key criteria includes...
+  - [ ]  table view menu
+  - [ ]  adding an item by taking a photo
+  - [ ]  associating text with photo (immediately after taking it)
+  - [ ]  add a detail controller